Exchanging driving licences issued in EU/EEA countries

 When you apply for an exchange of a driving licence that was issued in another EU/EEA country, you must submit

 You can mail the completed form to your local Driver and Vehicle Licensing Office (trafikkstasjon) or hand it in there yourself.
-Book an appointment for handing in the form yourself to avoid waiting at the Driver and Vehicle Licensing Office.
+You need to book an appointment for handing in the form yourself.

 Temporary driving permit